-The quantitative position and force analysis were carried out by measuring the shift of the backscattered light with a quadrant photodiode (Figure 3).
+The quantitative position and force analysis were carried out by measuring the shift of the backscattered light with a quadrant photodiode.
 The detector is made up of four different photodiodes arranged in a quadrant array.
 Every quadrant behaves like a single photodiode and generates an electrical current proportional to the intensity of light induced on it.
 A specially built amplifier converts that current into voltage and amplifies it.
 The generated voltage, which is linearly proportional to the light, is measured by a data acquisition card (PCI-6036E, National Instruments Co., Austin, Texas, USA).
+The outputs from the quadrant photodiode are converted to voltage by a high speed, low-noise, high gain transimpedance amplifier.
+All single photodiode quadrants are treated separately and have their own dedicated signal path.
+The only exception is the reverse bias voltage applied to the common cathode.
+Reverse bias reduces the capacitance of the photodiodes and therefore increases frequency bandwidth and reduces noise.
+The bandwidth of this circuit is set to 50 kHz to match the bandwidth of the acquisition card.